Picture of the JBL Go 2 wireless speaker, top view, showing its Bluetooth Pairing button circled.

 The source device then displays the first page of its Settings screen, as shown in the next screenshot

-iOS Settings screen on iPad Air, with Bluetooth turned ON screen showing, and the Bluetooth item highlighted.
+The iOS Settings screen with Bluetooth active, showing the Bluetooth item.

 4. Go to the Bluetooth Settings Page to Continue with JBL Go 2 Pairing